NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

+\paragraph{Supporting complex transaction logic.} \sstx{} supports transactions accessing a key multiple times, e.g., read-modify-writes and repeated reads/writes, by treating its requests to the same key as a single logical request.
+For instance, if a read-modify-write has its read and write requests executed consecutively (i.e., they are not intersected by other writes), then only the write response is checked by the \sg, treating read-modify-write as one logical request; otherwise, it is aborted if there are intersecting writes, e.g., when the most recent version has a $t_w$ greater than that returned by the read of this read-modify-write.
+The responses of these requests are grouped together in the response queue, e.g., the write response of a read-modify-write is inserted right after the read response of the same read-modify-write.
+We explain the details of handling complex logic in Appendix~\ref{app:detail}.

 \sstx{} achieves minimal costs by urgently executing transactions in a non-blocking manner and by ensuring a total order with the light-weight timestamp-based \sg{}.
-Yet, in order to provide strict serializability, \sstx{} must enforce the real-time order between transactions by handling the \inversion{} pitfall, which we detail next.
+Yet, in order to provide strict serializability, \sstx{} must enforce the real-time order between transactions by handling the \inversion{} pitfall, as we discuss next.